 - Frequency of cleaning is increased in all areas, and high-touch surfaces and high-traffic areas are cleaned throughout the duration of events.

-- Tickets are print-at-home or you can have them sent to your mobile device.
+- Tickets are available to be printed-at-home through Spektrix, our new ticketing system.
 They will be scanned or collected at the door rather than torn.

-- Physical tickets may still be picked up at our box office if you do not have a mobile device or if at-home printing is unavailable.
+- Physical tickets may still be picked up at our box office if you do not have the equipment for at-home printing available.

 - No printed event programs are available for now.
 We are collecting program information from the artists and placing a link on our website (http://www.stockerartscenter.com) so that you can read the program at your leisure.
 We try to have the program information available prior to the event, but that is dependent on when we receive it from the artists.